Lady Sings the Blues (Billie Holiday album)

-Lady Sings the Blues is an album by the American jazz vocalist Billie Holiday, released in December 1956.
+Lady Sings the Blues is the sixth studio album by the jazz singer Billie Holiday, released in December 1956.
 It was Holiday's last album released on Clef Records; the following year, the label would be absorbed by Verve Records.
 Lady Sings the Blues was taken from sessions taped during 1954 and 1956.
-It was released simultaneously with her ghostwritten autobiography of the same name.
+It was released simultaneously with her autobiography of the same name.